The Anthropocene Project is a unique multidisciplinary investigation including:

 The multidisciplinary museum show will explore the idea and trajectory of the Anthropocene as a distinct geological period using signature extra large scale Burtynsky photographs, video installations from Baichwal and de Pencier, select virtual reality experiences and didactic material from the Anthropocene Working Group.
-This will be an international, travelling exhibition, with the host/launch venue to be announced in the fall of 2016.

 Fine Art Photographs

 Edward Burtynsky will release a body of photographs focused on the Anthropocene as part of the Project.
 These photographs will be included in the Anthropocene Museum Show and exhibited in Burtynsky’s galleries around the world.